imylomylo/BOB_scripts/scripts/README.md

 -------------------------------------------------
 ### Funding address's:

 This script is very handy to fund bobs. make the Pairs (X) and (X)x1.2.
 The reason for not funding the x1.2 hard coded in, is so you can also fund alice with this for buying huge amounts of a coin, for a dICO etc. I found it best to have an address with the main funds you then fund all the bobs with.
-Just login to you makretmaker with another passprase and change userpass.
+I use my local marketmaker with just electrum to fund without any issues.
+This is why its config area is using port 7783.

-I suggest using UTXO pairs with an X value of 1, 10, 100, 1000 10,000 etc...
-Someone else might have better sizings since things have now chainged a bit since I made these.
+Fund large UTXO's as the change from each purchase will last longer before becoming dust and slowing down your bob.

-source userpass;./fundBob COIN ADDRESS 'number of UTXO pairs' UTXO-1 UTXO-2
+`source userpass;./fundbob.py COIN ADDRESS 'number of UTXO pairs' UTXO-1 UTXO-2`

 Example

-`source userpass;./fundBob KMD RX8SinRsb1n9CMX68D8eQuuZLLqAJqU9Q9 50 10 12`
+`source userpass;./fundbob.py KMD RX8SinRsb1n9CMX68D8eQuuZLLqAJqU9Q9 50 10 12`